Obtaining a Contractor’s License in North Carolina

 How to Become a General Contractor in North Carolina

-A contractor’s license is required in North Carolina for anyone who works on projects valued over $40,000.
+A contractor’s license is required in North Carolina for anyone who perform work on any commercial, industrial, and residential building projects valued over $40,000.
 The state issues building and residential licenses depending on whether you’re working in commercial or residential construction.
-The requirements to obtain your license are based on licensing limitations related to construction costs and the contractor’s financial ability.

-Requirements to Becoming a Licensed Contractor
+Requirements to Becoming a Licensed NC Contractor

 • Be at least 18 years old

-• Have good moral character
+• Have good moral character (to be determined by the State Board)

 • Provide evidence of financial responsibility